smithblack-0/WorkflowForge/docs/Frontend/UDPL.md

 - `default_max_token_length`: Maximum generation length per zone, unless overridden.
 - `sequences`: List of named sequences.
 Each corresponds to a section of blocks.
 - `control_token`: Pattern used by models to trigger flow control transitions.
-- `escape_token`: Patterns that disable control transitions when generated.
+- `escape_patterns`: Patterns that disable control transitions when generated.
+Two of them.
 - `tools`: List of valid tool names that can be referenced in SFCS.

 ### Linting Conditions